argoflow/argoflow-aws/README.md

 ## The "setup_credentials.sh" script

 Finally, if you wish you can use the "setup_credentials.sh" script to generate [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) that will be used for access to "admin" applications, such as the ArgoCD dashboard
-(in the future), Grafana, Dex, Keycloak, the kubeflow admin user etc. This script will generate various random credentials and create a "sealed" representation that is safe to declare in your Git repository.
+(in the future), Dex, Keycloak, the kubeflow admin user etc. This script will generate various random credentials and create a "sealed" representation that is safe to declare in your Git repository.

 Run the following commands to install the kubeseal CLI on Linux: